 We are transparent about The Ledge.

-We want you to have fun at our theatre but also know that our performances, actors, staff and crew will treat you well.
-Our code of conduct is for us.
-Below is...
+We want you to have fun at our theatre but also know that our performances, actors, staff, and crew will treat you well.
+Our code of conduct and rules as of June 16th, 2023 is for our actors, showrunners, and audience members:

 If you have any questions at all about our policies for the ledge theatre you can email us directly